ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When the mount target is attached and the share is mounted, the virtual network interface performs security group policy check to ensure only authorized virtual server instances can communicate with the share.

-For greater security, [enable encryption in transit](/docs/vpc?topic=vpc-file-storage-vpc-eit) for your file share mount targets.

 ### Cross zone mount targets
 {: #fs-cross-zone-mount}